Impact of black hole spin on low-mass black hole-neutron star mergers: Conclusion

 Additionally, the dense and hot environments formed in these mergers provide ideal conditions for physical processes such as heavy element production.
 We observe that the electron fraction remains very low, especially for spin values in the range $0.1 \leq a \leq 0.7$, which is expected to produce heavy $r$-process elements.

-Interestingly, although the highest-spin model (\texttt{Q2.6a08}) yields the maximum luminosity and average energy for most neutrino flavours, the heavy-lepton neutrino energy peaks in the $a = 0.7$ model.
+In our simulations, the highest-spin models (\texttt{Q2.6a06} and \texttt{Q2.6a07}) yield the maximum luminosity and average energy for all neutrino flavours.
 We also observe clear evidence of neutrino heating in the outflows of models with neutrino transport, due to neutrino irradiation.
 This heating not only raises the temperature of the ejecta, but also alters its composition, resulting in a broader distribution of electron fractions.

-In contrast, simulations without neutrino treatment yield a much narrower and more neutron-rich distribution ($Y_e \lesssim 0.1$), which typically leads to dim kilonovae.
-However, the presence of neutrinos introduces a wider $Y_e$ range---up to $Y_e \sim 0.5$---making bright electromagnetic counterparts possible.
+In contrast, simulations without neutrino treatment yield a much narrower and more neutron-rich distribution ($Y_{\mathrm{e}} \lesssim 0.1$), which typically leads to dim kilonovae.
+However, the presence of neutrinos introduces a wider $Y_{\mathrm{e}}$ range -- up to $Y_{\mathrm{e}} \sim 0.5$ -- making bright electromagnetic counterparts possible.
 This demonstrates the essential role of neutrinos in shaping both the nucleosynthesis outcomes and observable signatures of black hole–neutron star mergers.

 The most prominent results arise from the spiral wind–driven ejecta.
 While oscillations of the hypermassive neutron star are known to generate spiral winds that can drive outflows in binary neutron star mergers~\citep{spiral1}, this type of ejecta has not previously been reported for black hole–neutron star mergers.
 Our findings suggest that such ejecta are likely present in these systems.
 Spiral wind ejecta are expected to produce a blue, day-long kilonova.
 Although we do not perform a detailed kilonova light-curve analysis here, our results indicate the possibility of a blue kilonova component arising from black hole–neutron star mergers.